 Payment for per person taxes & fees, expected OBR penalties (if applicable), requested amenities and other miscellaneous fees relating to customization will be required 30 days prior to sailing and/or prior to the release of documents.

 Requests for alternate custom payment arrangements may be considered and must be discussed with the responsible Charter Sales Manager.
-All payments to be made U.S. Dollars unless otherwise agreed.
+All payments to be made in U.S. Dollars unless otherwise agreed.
 Charterer will be required to provide a credit profile.

 As the beneficiary, Royal Caribbean International is able to draw upon the LOC to collect payment should the client default on the Agreement.
-The LOC is required from contract signing and is held for up to 60 days post-sailing to insure all balances are paid and that there have not been damages to the ship.
-The LOC is reduced each time a payment is received but will be held at a pre-determined threshold until the agreed upon expiration date.
+The LOC is required from contract signing and is held for up to 60 days post-sailing to ensure all balances are paid and that there have not been damages to the ship.
+The LOC is reduced each time a payment is received but will be held at a pre-determined threshold until the agreed upon

 The Letter Of Credit is required with a Full Ship Charter program because Royal Caribbean International loses all ability to market and sell the chartered sailing once an Agreement is signed.
 Should the client default on the Agreement, we would most likely not have the ability to fill the ship and would suffer significant financial loss.

 Unlike a large group contract, there is no provision in the Full Ship Charter Agreement that allows for cancellation of the program and/or for any number of staterooms.
 A client cannot choose to change to a Half Ship Charter or a group once signed as a charter.

 No. The client must have the ability to handle or work through a travel partner to market the program, answer questions, accept payment (if applicable), assign staterooms, etc.

 No. The client is responsible for the marketing program of the chartered sailing.
 Specific collateral relating to full ship charter programs does not exist today but a combination of existing collateral can be provided to assist with promotion.